zandi/ebpf-stack-pivot-detection/whitepaper.md

 manages for the first thread in a thread group.
 These user stacks are allocated on the Golang runtime's heap, which on the amd64 architecture has somewhat predictable locations.
-The result is that syscalls from Golang programs can have a stack pointer in an unusual region, such as [0xc000000000, 0xc000ffffff).
+The result is that syscalls from Golang programs can have a stack pointer in an unusual region, such as `[0xc000000000, 0xc000ffffff).`

 Manually adding regions to an allowlist as they are observed is enough for quick development, but a more reliable solution using knowledge of Golang heap internals is necessary to handle long-running and more stressed Golang applications.
-One such solution was used to eliminate observed false positives in testing.
+One such solution taking advantage of predictable hint addresses provided to mmap when allocating new Golang heap arenas was used to eliminate observed false positives in testing.

 ```
 ┌─Virtual Memory ────────────────────┐ 0x 00007fff ffffffff